rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 # Facebook Custom Audience

-[**Facebook Custom Audience**](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences) is a popular targeting tool that lets you find people on Facebook interested in your business.
+[**Facebook Custom Audience**](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences) is a popular targeting tool that lets you find people on Facebook, who are interested in your business.
 It lets you create custom audiences through customer lists, Facebook engagement, and website/app traffic.

 RudderStack lets you send your customer events for creating custom audiences by leveraging the Facebook Marketing API.